karheinz/sesame/README.md

 * create, open, close and write containers
 * list, show, add, update and delete entries
-* add, update and delete attributes and passwords
+* add, update and delete attributes, passwords and keys

-What is missing:
+* export keys

-* managing keys (binary data)
+What is missing?

 * signal handler for clean shutdown (on SIGTERM etc.)
 * ...